9.1 Static Cylinder

 term.
 His strong impression is that this coefficient is independent of time.
 If we again consider the transmitter, only this time a much more general one (the system is three-dimensional) - but suppose the system to be spherically symmetrical both before and after emission - the “

-” of the two Schwarzschild solutions is then the same: hence no energy will have been lost.
+” of the two Schwarzschild solutions

 , he finds that they vanish everywhere.
 This has the consequence that energy cannot be transferred around as long as one has this type of symmetry and the above metric.